Share

 Why Has Debt Become So Ingrained in American Culture?
 The Advent of Buy Now Pay Later

 We need not look too far.
 We have loans for everything.
 We have credit cards for everyday spending and everyday purchases, they offer rewards on different spending categories and cash-back rewards and travel rewards.
-These rewards incentivize spending and consumption and often times the rewards usually make us spend more than we would have otherwise.
-If we get travel rewards from our credit card, our spending is rewarded with a vacation we otherwise might not have went on, if we instead got a statement credit.
+These rewards incentivize spending and consumption and often times the rewards make us spend more than we would have otherwise.
+If we get travel rewards from our credit card, our spending is rewarded with a vacation or flight we otherwise might not have went on.
 This positive feedback loop and reward mechanism is designed to further spending by any means necessary regardless of the “spending category”.
 If you reward consumers for how much money they spend, they will naturally incline towards spending more and that is the real reason why these reward mechanisms have all been put in place.

 We get mortgages for homes we want to purchase.
-The mortgages allow us to buy homes we would not have been able to afford otherwise.
-This means that the value of all homes go up and home prices increase.
-So, more money is spent on interest payments for the higher priced homes.
-More taxes are paid for the high appraisal of the home’s value, etc., etc. This is how lending and borrowing exasperates spending within our economic system, which inevitably leads to increases in asset prices.
+The mortgages allow us to buy homes we wouldn't have been able to afford without them.
+This allows for the value of all homes go up and home prices to increase in aggregate.
+Leading to more money being spent on interest payments for the higher priced homes.
+More taxes are also paid for the high appraisal of the home’s value, etc., etc. This is how lending and borrowing exasperates spending within our economic system, which inevitably leads to increases in asset prices.
+Access to cheap money increases the price of assets in the economy.

 If we didn’t have mortgages the prices of homes would be not be where they are currently.
 But if we didn’t have mortgages who knows what our economy would even look like.
 It would be a whole different world!
 The economy would not be as robust either, with multitudes of money flowing from here to there.
-However, it’s a double-edged sword and why we should always try to walk a thin line.
+However, it’s a double-edged sword and why we should always try to walk a thin line and keep to a middle path.

 Consumers also have auto loans available to help them buy new cars.
 For many consumers, auto loans allow us to afford better and nicer cars than we would’ve been able to otherwise buy if we just used “cash”.
 Because of the car loans, the prices of cars increase and this tends to lead consumers to buy more car than they actually need and can afford.
 Therefore the car industry sees a boost, as does lending, etc., etc. This is how borrowing and lending stimulate and increase the price of durable consumer goods like automobiles, etc. The same applies for furniture, appliances and other durable consumer goods.